paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-061-retirement-or-separation-for-physical-disability.md

 <a id="section-1214"></a>
 ## § 1214.
 Right to full and fair hearing

-No member of the armed forces may be retired or separated for physical disability without a full and fair hearing if he demands it.
+No member of the armed forces may be retired or separated for physical disability without a full and fair hearing if the member demands it.
+The Secretary concerned may require submission of a statement of contention as part of the demand.

 ### Statutory Notes